Building the capacity of nonprofit organizations world-wide one vacation at a time

 Organizational Background

-SEVA Travelers was founded by husband and wife team Morry & Sandhya Rao Hermon as a way to be of service while vacationing abroad with their twin boys Arjun and Kabir.
+SEVA Travelers was founded in 2019 by husband and wife team Morry & Sandhya Rao Hermón as a way to be of service while vacationing abroad with their twin boys Arjun and Kabir.
 The idea for their nonprofit first came about while traveling to Cambodia.
-In 2006, Morry was working full-time as a nonprofit consultant in New York and the Bay Area.
-His old colleague from Human RIghts Watch Asia Sara Colmes said that his services could be put to good use among Cambodia’s emerging civil society sector.
-She connected him with a wonderful NGO called the Angkor Hospital for Children in Siem Riep, close to the famous temples of Angkor Wat.
+At the time, Morry had a freelance consulting practice serving small nonprofits in New York City and the San Francisco Bay Area.
+His old colleague from Human Rights Watch Asia reached out to him and suggested that his services could be put to good use among Cambodia’s emerging civil society sector.
+She connected him with a wonderful NGO called the Angkor Hospital for Children in Siem Reap.

-“During my first skilled volunteering trip abroad,” Morry recounts, “I worked closely with the founder, executive director and fundraising staff to figure out how to tap into the immense wealth coming through their town (the tourist industry in Siem Riep generates millions of dollars a year) by establishing mutually-beneficial partnership with local businesses.
-And in exchange for my advice and deliverables, they took me and my family on a tour of Angkor Wat, picked us up from the airport, took us out to dinner--it was so much more meaningful for me than being a regular tourist.
-I felt useful, and since I had been building these skills by doing this work for decades, I liked being able to pass it along to the Cambodian staff at the hospital.
-There has been such a boom in the NGO sector, with so many new civil society organizations all over the world.
-These young leaders could use support from folks like you and me.”
+““During my first skilled volunteering trip abroad,” Morry recounts, “I worked closely with the founder, executive director and fundraising staff to figure out how to tap into the immense wealth coming through Siem Reap by establishing partnerships with local businesses.
+And in exchange for my advice and deliverables, they took me on a tour of Angkor Wat, picked me up at the airport, went out to dinner together—it was so much more meaningful than just being a tourist.””

 Our Unique Approach

-Unlike other voluntourism efforts, SEVA Travelers believes that the process is as important as the product.
-Not only do SEVA volunteers strive to provide a product that the NGOs really need, but in the process, social entrepreneurs on the ground acquire the skills necessary to eventually do it themselves.
-For example, in the process of producing a grant proposal for the organization or project, NGO staff members learn about the ingredients of a winning grant proposal.
-This knowledge transfer process is an essential element of the T4G model, whereby seasoned nonprofit managers pass the baton to a cadre of emerging social sector leaders around the world.
+Unlike voluntourism efforts, S.E.V.A.
+Travelers believes that the process is as important as the product.
+Not only do our high-skilled volunteers provide a useful product to the NGOs, but in the process, social entrepreneurs on the ground acquire the skills necessary to do it themselves.
+For example, in the process of writing a grant proposal for the organization, NGO staff members learn about the ingredients of a winning grant proposal.
+This knowledge transfer process is an essential element of the S.E.V.A.
+Travelers model, where seasoned nonprofit managers pass the baton to the next generation of emerging social sector leaders around the world.

-To be truly helpful, volunteers also need to be grounded in the unique context of the local community served.
-That's why each pro bono consulting project starts out with an organizational audit and skills/capacity-building needs assessment of the NGO, as well as a country profile that describes the funding landscape, challenges and opportunities, and best practices in the region.
+To be truly helpful, volunteers also need to be grounded in the unique context of the community served.
+That's why each pro bono consulting project starts out with a country profile that defines the funding landscape, challenges and opportunities, and fundraising best practices in the region.

-SEVA Travelers provides the quality control necessary to ensure that each engagement is meaningful for both the volunteer and their client, and makes an impact (i.e., skills are built in a measurable way, NGOs receive a product they can use, and when used, gets results, e.g. more funds raised, programmatic performance improves, trust is built with donors, board develops/grows, etc.).
+SEVA Travelers provides the quality control necessary to ensure that each pro bono consulting engagement is meaningful for both the high-skilled volunteer and their client.
+Our aim is to make an impact (i.e., skills are built in a measurable way, NGOs receive a product they can use, and when used, gets results, e.g. more funds raised, programmatic performance improves, trust is built with donors, board develops/grows, etc.).